quicwg/base-drafts/draft-ietf-quic-transport.md

 These states SHOULD persist for at least three times the current Probe Timeout (PTO) interval as defined in {{QUIC-RECOVERY}}.

-Disposing of connection state prior to the exiting the closing or draining state could cause delayed or reordered packets to generate an unnecessary stateless reset.
+Disposing of connection state prior to exiting the closing or draining state could cause delayed or reordered packets to generate an unnecessary stateless reset.
 Endpoints that have some alternative means to ensure that late-arriving packets on the connection do not induce a response, such as those that are able